 All of these files need to be uploaded as a bundle, so archive them together in a zip file.

-Due to security restrictions, you cannot run WebGL pages directly from your local file system.
+Due to security restrictions, you usually cannot run WebGL pages directly from your local file system.
 Your exported web content must be delivered through an HTTP server.
 It is possible to run a web server locally, but that is beyond the scope of this class.
-A local web server also does not help you share your game with friends!
+A private web server also does not help you share your game with friends!

 itch.io accounts are free.
 Once you've created an account and are logged in, you can find the Upload link under your Profile navigation.